-11 Movement of bees and hives- movement declaration form [s 50, s 51(c)]
+11 Movement of bees and hives-movement declaration form [s 50, s 51(c)]

-- (1) If this emergency order permits a person to move bees or hives, the person must comply with this clause. - (2) A registered beekeeper must not move bees or hives and any bees housed within those hives unless the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, and - (b) completed at least one surveillance action in accordance with the general surveillance requirements in clause 12 and notified the Department in accordance with that clause. - (3) A registered beekeeper who moves bees, hives or apiary equipment must: - (a) provide details of the movement to the Department by completing the hive movement form before the bees, hives or apiary equipment are moved, - (b) ensure the person transporting the bees, hives or apiary equipment has a copy of the hive movement form with all details completed, and - (c) retain details of the movement for 5 years.
+- (1) If this emergency order permits a person to move bees or hives, the person must comply with this clause. - (2) A registered beekeeper must not move bees or hives and any bees housed within those hives unless the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, and

-- (4) The person transporting the bees, hives or apiary equipment must: - (a) have a copy of the hive movement form with the bees, hives or apiary equipment while they are in transit, and - (b) if requested by an authorised officer, produce the copy of the hive movement form to that authorised officer.
+- (b) completed at least one surveillance action in accordance with the general surveillance requirements in clause 12 and notified the Department in accordance with that clause. - (3) A registered beekeeper who moves bees or hives must: - (a) provide details of the movement to the Department by completing and submitting to the Department the hive movement form at https://forms.bfs.dpi.nsw.gov.au/forms/12344 before the bees or hives are moved, - (b) ensure the person transporting the bees or hives has a copy of the hive movement form with all details completed, and - (c) retain details of the movement for 5 years. - (4) The person transporting the bees or hives must: - (a) have a copy of the hive movement form with the bees or hives while they are in transit, and - (b) if requested by an authorised officer, produce the copy of the hive movement form to that authorised officer.